prcutler/pi-dial/README.md

 # Pi-Dial
-A collection of programs and tools to help in building a physical button connected to a Raspberry Pi that controls your Denon audio / visual receiver.
+A collection of Python programs and tools to help in building a physical button connected to a Raspberry Pi that controls your Denon audio / visual receiver.